Non-equilibrium steady states with a spatial Markov structure: Introduction

-In \cite{giardina2024intertwining} we provide a probabilistic understanding of the fact that for those harmonic models the mixture measure can be obtained explicitly, by showing that under the measure $\Lambda^n_{\theta_L,\theta_R}$, the conditional distribution of $\theta_i$, given all $\theta_j, j\not= i$ is uniform on $[\theta_{i-1}, \theta_{i+1}]$, which is exactly the Markov structure of the joint distribution of order statistics of independent uniforms.
 As we showed in \cite{carinci2023large}, this spatial Markov structure of the measure $\Lambda^n_{\theta_L,\theta_R}$ also leads naturally to the additivity principle for the pressure and the corresponding large deviation rate function (cf. \cite{bodineau2004current}).
 Therefore, we can think of the spatial Markov structure of the mixture measure $\Lambda^n_{\theta_L,\theta_R}$ as a microscopic counterpart of the additivity principle \cite{bodineau2004current}.